 Under the DR Scheme, an Indian company, listed or unlisted, private or public, is permitted to issue or transfer permissible securities to a foreign depository for the purpose of issue of a Depository Receipt ("DR") if such company has not been specifically prohibited from accessing capital markets or dealing in securities subject to the conditions prescribed therein.
-However, the SEBI vide its circular dated October 10, 2019 which was subsequently rescinded and replaced by Master Circular for Depositories dated October 6, 2023 ("SEBI Master Circular"), has now restricted the scope of issuance of DRs to Companies incorporated in and listed on a recognized stock exchange in India.
-Permissible securities as per the SEBI Master Circular have been defined to mean equity shares and debt securities, which are in dematerialized form and rank pari passu with the securities issued and listed on a Recognized Stock Exchange.
+However, the SEBI vide its circular dated October 10, 2019 which was subsequently rescinded and replaced by Master Circular for Depositories dated October 6, 2023, read with the Master Circular dated December 3, 2024 ("SEBI Master Circulars"), has restricted the scope of issuance of DRs to Companies incorporated in and listed on a recognized stock exchange in India.
+Permissible securities as per the SEBI Master Circulars have been defined to mean equity shares and debt securities, which are in dematerialized form and rank pari passu with the securities issued and listed on a Recognized Stock Exchange.

-The SEBI Master Circular has notified a detailed framework for issuance of DRs by a listed Indian company.
+The SEBI Master Circulars have notified a detailed framework for issuance of DRs by a listed Indian company.
 The framework sets out eligibility requirements as well as certain obligations to be complied with by issuers of DRs.
 The circular issued on October 1, 2020, on Framework for monitoring of foreign holding in Depository Receipts, requires listed companies to appoint one of the Indian Depository as the "Designated Depository" for the purpose of monitoring of limits in respect of DRs.
 Further, the Depository Receipts (Amendment) Scheme, 2019 (the "DR Circular") has also been notified on October 7, 2019, which amends the definition of 'permissible jurisdiction', inter alia, to include the International Financial Services Centre in India.